boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/line-chart.md

 # Line Chart

-Line Chart allows you to showcase trends for analysis over a time period with data points connecting using straight lines.
+A line chart allows you to showcase trends for analysis over a time period, with data points connecting using straight lines.

 ![Line Chart](/static/assets/visualizing-data/visualization-widgets/images/line-chart/line-chart.png)

 ## How to configure the table data to line chart?

-Line Chart need a minimum of 1 value element and 1 column element to showcase.
-The measure or expression field that you would like to analyze can be dropped into Y Values block.
-The dimension that you would like to categorize the measure, can be dropped onto Columns block.
-If you would like to categorize based on a series, then the respective dimension can be dropped onto Rows block in addition.
+A Line Chart requires a minimum of 1 value element and 1 column element to display.
+The measure or expression field that you want to analyze should be placed in the Y Values block.
+The dimension that you want to categorize the measure by should be placed in the Columns block.
+If you want to categorize based on a series, then the respective dimension can also be placed in the Rows block.

-The following steps explain the steps to configure data to the Line chart:
+The following steps explain how to configure data for the Line chart:

-1. Drag and drop the control to a canvas and resize it to your required size.
+1. Drag and drop the control onto a canvas and resize it as needed.

 ![Drag and drop the control](/static/assets/visualizing-data/visualization-widgets/images/line-chart/add-linechart.png)